Palak Gosht serving in blue bowl

 Why I fell in love with Palak Gosht

-Palak gosht is more than a recipe for me; it brings back happy memories.
+This one pot spinach mutton curry is more than a recipe for me; it brings back happy memories.
 I remember when Ammi cooked it.
 I loved hearing the onions sizzle in the pan and smelling the spices filling the air.
 That aroma made me even hungrier after coming home from school.

 Tips For A Delicious Palak Gosht

-• Bone-in meat is better: I can’t emphasize enough the use of bone-in cuts of goat or lamb.
-They add tons of amazing flavor to the gravy, making it richer, and the bones keep the meat juicy.
+A lot of people overlook this simple trick, but it completely transforms the dish.
+In fact, I can’t emphasize enough the use of bone-in cuts of goat or lamb.
+They add tons of amazing flavor to the gravy, not only making it richer, but also, bones keep the meat juicy.

-• Fresh spinach is key: While you can use frozen spinach, fresh spinach gives you a better texture and a stronger flavor.
+While you can use frozen spinach, fresh spinach gives you a better texture and a stronger flavor.
 Plus, it doesn’t let out as much water, so your curry will stay nice and rich instead of getting watered down.

-• Take your time: The best flavor comes from slow-cooking.
+In fact, The best flavor comes from slow-cooking.
 This gives the meat a chance to become very tender and for all the spices and spinach to blend perfectly.

-• The hands-on art of bhuna: One of the most defining steps to make any gravy is the bhunai, or frying process.
+Without a doubt, defining steps to make any gravy is the bhunai, or frying process.
 Bhunai requires patience and attention.
 It’s the stage where you deeply sauté the meat and masala until the oil separates from the mixture.

-• Control the spinach texture: For a creamy finish, puree the blanched spinach.
+For a creamy finish, puree the blanched spinach.
 For a more rustic, chunky texture, just chop it roughly.

-• Garam masala at the end: Sprinkle garam masala and dried kasoori methi leaves, then let it sit on the dum for a few minutes to enhance the flavor and aroma.
+Sprinkle garam masala and dried kasoori methi leaves, then let it sit on the dum for a few minutes to enhance the flavor and aroma.

 Variations And Substitution

-Adding Tomatoes: I prefer my Palak gosht without tomatoes, although many enjoy a tangier flavor.
+• Adding Tomatoes: I prefer my Palak gosht without tomatoes, although many enjoy a tangier flavor.
 To achieve this, add chopped tomatoes to your curry base after the onions are translucent.
 Cook them down until they soften and blend into the spices.

-Fresh vs. frozen: While fresh spinach is ideal for texture, frozen spinach is a perfectly fine and convenient substitute.
+• Fresh vs. frozen: While fresh spinach is ideal for texture, frozen spinach is a perfectly fine and convenient substitute.
 The key is to manage the excess water.

 Spinach in a bowl